MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-assignments.md

 ## Remove an assignment programmatically
 ### Remove an assignment with Microsoft Graph
 You can also remove an assignment of a user to an access package using Microsoft Graph.
-A user in an appropriate role with an application that has the delegated `EntitlementManagement.ReadWrite.All` permission, or an application with that application permission, can call the API to [create an accessPackageAssignmentRequest](/graph/api/entitlementmanagement-post-accesspackageassignmentrequests?view=graph-rest-beta&preserve-view=true).
-In this request, the value of the `requestType` property should be `AdminRemove`, and the `accessPackageAssignment` property is a structure that contains the `id` property identifying the `accessPackageAssignment` being removed.
+A user in an appropriate role with an application that has the delegated `EntitlementManagement.ReadWrite.All` permission, or an application with that application permission, can call the API to [create an accessPackageAssignmentRequest](/graph/api/entitlementmanagement-post-assignmentrequests?view=graph-rest-1.0&preserve-view=true).
+In this request, the value of the `requestType` property should be `adminRemove`, and the `assignment` property is a structure that contains the `id` property identifying the `accessPackageAssignment` being removed.

 ### Remove an assignment with PowerShell